-- Activity and sensor monitoring;
+- 1. Activity and sensor monitoring;

-- Health status monitoring; and
+- 2. Health status monitoring; and

-- Medication dispensing and monitoring.
+- 3. Medication dispensing and monitoring.

-Monthly telecare services consist of:
+Monthly telecare services consist of the following:

-• Delivering, furnishing, maintaining and repairing/replacing equipment on an ongoing basis.
-This may be done remotely as long as all routine requests are resolved within three business days;

-- Monitoring of recipient-specific service activities by qualified staff; - Training the recipient and/or the recipient's responsible representative in the use of the equipment; - Cleaning and storing equipment; - Providing remote teaching and coaching as necessary to the recipient and/or caregiver(s); and - Analyzing data, developing and documenting interventions by qualified staff based on information/data reported.
+- 1. Delivering, furnishing, maintaining, and repairing/replacing equipment on an ongoing basis.
+This may be done remotely as long as all routine requests are resolved within three business days; - 2.
+Monitoring of beneficiary-specific service activities by qualified staff; - 3.
+Training the beneficiary and/or the beneficiary's responsible representative in the use of the equipment; - 4.
+Cleaning and storing equipment; - 5.
+Providing remote teaching and coaching as necessary to the beneficiary and/or caregiver(s); and - 6.
+Analyzing data, developing and documenting interventions by qualified staff based on information/data reported.